respawn-app/FlowMVI/docs/quickstart.md

 * Store can be launched, stopped, and relaunched again as many times as you want.
   Use `close()`, or cancel the job returned from `start()` to stop the store.
 * Store's subscribers will **not** wait until the store is launched when they subscribe to the store.
   Such subscribers will not receive state updates or actions.
-Don't forget to launch the store.
+Don't forget to start the store.
 * Stores are created eagerly usually, but the store *can* be lazy.
 There is `lazyStore()` for that.

 ## Step 5: Install plugins